kajuburfi/jrnl/README.md

 - Calendars are printed in tags and generating reports, with highlighting.
   The calendars of each month will be printed in a grid-like form, extending rightwards depending on your terminal's width.

+# Configuration

+Just copy-paste the [config file](./config.toml) into `~/.config/jrnl/config.toml`, and make the necessary changes.
+All data about the config file is mentioned in the comments.

+> Since most of the things are made specifically for my needs(hardcoded), many options are not configurable.
+>
+> If you want to try it out, and get stuck, feel free to open an issue, and I'll see what I can do.
+>
+> tldr; Not specifically meant for other people's use(might not fit your needs, and is mostly not very much configurable)

+# License

+This tool is licensed under the MIT license.